Outdoor water-use restriction: United Kingdom

 A hosepipe ban is a British term for a water restriction placed on the customers of a water company to prevent them from using garden hoses, particularly for watering their gardens.
 The provider sometimes states that their customers are not allowed to use a sprinkler or unattended hosepipe for a few days (or longer), but commonly, a total ban is enacted.
 Bans are usually in England and South Wales, rarely in Scotland because of the damper climate.
 Commercial customers are usually exempt to prevent loss of earnings or other such problems.

 The water industry usually places such restrictions on their customers during droughts or when the reservoirs supplying the water are becoming empty.

 Previously, contravening a temporary water restriction is a criminal offence in the United Kingdom under the Water Industry Act 1991 (though the first prosecution for "wasteful use of water" was in 1921 and resulted in a fine of 20 shillings).
 Although offenders are usually warned, they are liable upon conviction to a fine not exceeding £1,000 under the terms of the Act.
 Currently the law on hosepipe bans is contained in section 36 of the Flood and Water Management Act 2010, which replaced the previous law which was contained in section 76 of the Water Industry Act 1991.
 Previously, under the Water Industry Act 1991, hosepipe bans could only prohibit the watering of private gardens and/or the washing of private motor cars.
 The Flood and Water Management Act 2010 has extended considerably the sort of activities that can be prohibited.

 In August 2022, hosepipe bans were introduced during the widespread drought.
+In 2025, bans were introduced by Yorkshire Water, Thames Water, Southern Water and South East Water.